heroku/devcenter-cli/README.md

 This will open a preview in your default browser and get it refreshed when you save the file.
 You can specify `--port` and `--host` options to customize the preview web server.

+### Update an article in Dev Center from a local file

+    $ devcenter push dynos

+This will save the title and content from your local article in Dev Center.
+You'll be asked to authenticate to verify that you have permissions to update the article.

 ### Help

 Get available commands